Kong/docs.konghq.com/app/_src/deck/reference/deck_file_add-plugins.md

 Add plugins to objects in a decK file.

 The plugins are added to all objects that match the selector expressions.
-If no selectors are given, they will be added to the top-level `plugins` array.
+If no selectors are given, the plugins are added to the top-level `plugins` array.

-The plugin-files have the following format (JSON or YAML) and are applied in the order they are given;
+The plugin files have the following format (JSON or YAML) and are applied in the order they are given:

 	{ "_format_version": "1.0",
 		"add-plugins": [